3 Cloud technology security threats

 Are people in the position to worry about their companies?

-The answer is no. Cloud computing can be made at least or more secure as the traditional IT environments.
+The answer is no. Cloud technology can be made at least or more secure as the traditional IT environments.
 But you have to ensure that the provider is using the best security techniques and policies.

 Despite what I mentioned before, the perception of companies is entirely different.
 For example, in a survey of over 200 cyber security and IT professionals, Check Point Software Technologies found that 93% of companies have security concerns and at least 80% of them are concerned about the recent ransomware attacks.
 Those percentages are massive because there are dozens of ways to anticipate and correct potential issues.